pashampavan/organisation-event-management-main/README.md

 # Organisation-Event-Management

 ## Description
-This is MERN stack project to manage events,tasks and attendees in an organisation.
+This is MERN stack project to manage events,tasks,attendees in an organisation and more.
 Here we run user react.js web app.
 ---

 ## Prerequisites